 EXECUTIVE SUMMARY

-In the power utility industry today, there are many electric grid devices that support different features and functionality both within substations and along the transmission and distribution lines, including devices at the edge of customers.
+In the power utility industry today, there are many electric grid devices that support different features and functionality both within substations and along the transmission and distribution lines, including devices at the edge where customers are connected.
 These devices use a variety of communication and protocol standards, in many cases proprietary in nature, which have prevented most of these devices from being capable of communicating peer-to-peer with other devices in the field, let alone exchange data and information for local intelligence and decision making.
 With the advent and investment of smart grid technologies and Advanced Metering Infrastructure (AMI), the number of intelligent devices has increased dramatically, resulting in the proliferation of even more communication and data exchange protocols for these devices.

 Now commercially available, open internet standards unlock actionable information about each device’s extended environment.
 Sharing this information in a common community of interest opens the door for new and augmented devices to become more intelligent.
 By cooperating with other devices, participating devices expand their role, doing more in a timely and secure fashion, and foster innovation in the marketplace.
 In addition, more and more timely information is available in operations centers, which supplements existing systems and improves situational awareness.